biocore/cmi-workshops/docs/qiita-create-study.rst

 Getting CMI Workshop example data
 ---------------------------------

 First, we'll download some `example data <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__.
-These files contain both 16S and shotgun metagenomics data for 12 samples from the American Gut Project.
+These files contains 16S data for 12 samples from the American Gut Project.

 For this tutorial, the relevant files are::